2019 saw a devastating fire that struck Notre Dame Cathedral but what people didn’t expect was the help of Ubisoft and Assassin’s Creed.

 On the realism of the AC version of Notre Dame, Pedneault said: “If you do want to go inside it, then we made sure you had several entrances – of course there is a main door, but it might be guarded by enemies….
 If you take your time, and look for other entrances, you will find open windows, locks that you can pick, or a trap door opened by a friendly NPC.
 Once inside, it really is a massive environment – you can literally travel around the balconies of Notre-Dame, and look down at the churchgoers and working clergymen.
 This is true for all of our landmarks – they were conceived as little sandboxes that encourage exploration.”

-In wake of the disaster, Ubisoft is giving away free copies of Assassin’s Creed: Unity.
+In wake of the disaster, Ubisoft gave away free copies of Assassin’s Creed: Unity.

 In a press statement, the company said: “We want to give everyone the chance to experience the majesty and beauty of Notre-Dame the best way we know how.
 For one week, we will be giving Assassin’s Creed Unity away free on PC, for anyone who wants to enjoy it.
 You can download it now for Uplay PC here, or get it directly on the Ubisoft Store here.“

 Featured Image Credit: Ubisoft